Chaklader/flower-image-classifier/NOTES.md

 - Starting at some random weight, we make a step in the direction towards the minimum, opposite to the gradient or slope.

 - If we take many steps, always descending down a gradient, eventually the weights will find the minimum of the error function.

+# Mean Square Error

+We're going to make a small change to how we calculate the error here.
+Instead of the SSE, we're going to use the mean of the square errors (MSE).
+Now that we're using a lot of data, summing up all the weight steps can lead to really large updates that make the gradient descent diverge.
+To compensate for this, you'd need to use a quite small learning rate.
+Instead, we can just divide by the number of records in our data, m to take the average.
+This way, no matter how much data we use, our learning rates will typically be in the range of 0.01 to 0.001.
+Then, we can use the MSE (shown below) to calculate the gradient and the result is the same as before, just averaged instead of summed.

+E = 1/2m Σ(y^μ - ŷ^μ)²
+          μ

+Here's the general algorithm for updating the weights with gradient descent:

+- Set the weight step to zero: Δw_i = 0

+- For each record in the training data:
+  - Make a forward pass through the network, calculating the output ŷ = f(Σ_i w_ix_i)
+  - Calculate the error term for the output unit, δ = (y - ŷ) * f'(Σ_i w_ix_i)
+  - Update the weight step Δw_i = Δw_i + δx_i

+- Update the weights w_i = w_i + ηΔw_i/m where η is the learning rate and m is the number of records.
+Here we're averaging the weight steps to help reduce any large variations in the training data.

+- Repeat for e epochs.

+You can also update the weights on each record instead of averaging the weight steps after going through all the records.

+Remember that we're using the sigmoid for the activation function, f(h) = 1/(1 + e^-h)

+And the gradient of the sigmoid is f'(h) = f(h)(1 - f(h))

+where h is the input to the output unit,

+h = Σ_i w_ix_i